-- Add a Mask:
+- How to add a mask:

-When you check a Video Mask checkbox, a red frame will come out in the Live Video pane at the right side.
+When you check a Video Mask checkbox ("Enable to display Mask..."), a red frame will come out in the Live Video pane at the right side.
 Use the mouse to adjust the mask's size and drag and drop the frame to place it on the target zone.